Contrasting Membership Collective Group (MCG) and Its Peers

 |2.51

-Membership Collective Group currently has a consensus price target of $13.00, suggesting a potential upside of 76.63%.
-As a group, “Hotels & motels” companies have a potential upside of 50.43%.
-Given Membership Collective Group’s stronger consensus rating and higher possible upside, equities analysts plainly believe Membership Collective Group is more favorable than its peers.
+Membership Collective Group presently has a consensus target price of $13.00, suggesting a potential upside of 82.33%.
+As a group, “Hotels & motels” companies have a potential upside of 57.32%.
+Given Membership Collective Group’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Membership Collective Group is more favorable than its competitors.

 Summary

-Membership Collective Group peers beat Membership Collective Group on 9 of the 12 factors compared.
+Membership Collective Group competitors beat Membership Collective Group on 9 of the 12 factors compared.

 Membership Collective Group Inc. operates a global membership platform of physical and digital spaces that connects members worldwide.
 The company's members use the MCG platform to work and socialize, connect, create, and have fun.
 As of January 2, 2022, it served approximately 155,800 members through a portfolio of 33 Soho Houses, 9 Soho Works clubs, The Ned in London, Soho Home, and Scorpios Beach Club in Mykonos, as well as digital channels.
 The company was founded in 1995 and is headquartered in New York, New York.